 Introduction

-This article will explore the intricacies of brake pads, including how to identify their quantity and differences between front and rear pads.
-Additionally, we will discuss the signs indicating when they need replacement and how their lifespan impacts your vehicle’s maintenance schedule.
+This article will dive into the details of brake pads.
+We’ll cover how to tell how many you have and the differences between front and rear pads.
+Plus, we’ll highlight the signs that show when it’s time for a replacement and how their lifespan affects your vehicle’s maintenance schedule.

 How Do Brake Pads Function in a Car?